Andrea-Prosseda/Future-Warfare/README.md

 <p align="center"><img src="http://modernwarfareapp.altervista.org/images/logoreadme.png" width="600" heigth="600"/></p>

-The idea of our project is the realization of the classic Laser Game with the support and integration of Android application.
+The idea of this project is the realization of the classic Laser Game with the support and integration of Android application.
 Future Warfare is a game like paintball or airsoft without pain due to his laser nature to simulate the tagging / shooting of other players or targets.

-Our concept is born with the aim to involve people in this kind of game without the need to go in an apposite Laser game center.
+The concept is born with the aim to involve people in this kind of game without the need to go in an apposite Laser game center.
 With the requirements we’ll see later, every one can finally gets enjoy playing in every moment everywhere.

 Thanks to HC-06 module bluetooth, we have the possibilty to always check our position in the map, steadily control our munitions and life, without forgetting enemies in the match.
 Moreover, the game provides friendly and deathmatch modality: in this way, fun/enjoy is ensured!